BrightcoveOS/PHP-MAPI-Wrapper/README.md

 Requirements
 ============

-You must have PHP version 5.2 or greater, or you must have the JavaScript Object Notation (JSON) PECL package.
+PHP version 5.2 or greater, or you must have the JavaScript Object Notation (JSON) PECL package.

 For more information on the JSON PECL package, please visit the [PHP JSON](http://www.php.net/json) package website.